-The following email was sent to me recently by renowned magician Erix Lawson.
+The following email was sent to me recently by renowned magician Erix Logan.
 It’s a fascinating read that gives us an insight into a famed Doug illusion that took on another life of its own, long after he retired.

 I have always been a huge fan of Doug and the way he thought about magic.
 Being a professional performer, I tried to revive some of his work.
 In 1996, together with Willie Kennedy, a great illusion builder and former stage assistant of Doug, and Jim Steinmeyer, I was able to bring back on a live stage the illusion he invented called “Mousetrap”.